-Increase to the risk weight floor for Swedish mortgages
+4 Increase to the risk weight floor for Swedish mortgages

 This section provides FI's opinion and position as regards the level of the risk weight floor for Swedish mortgages.
-Swedish mortgages amount on the whole to an amount equalling much more than half of Sweden's GDP.
+Swedish mortgages amount to much more than half of Sweden's GDP.
 FI is therefore of the opinion that it is crucial to financial stability that firms hold own funds that cover the risks in such lending.
-Responsibility for financial stability supervision not only includes analysing imbalances among financial institutions and non-financial corporations and households, but also taking measures.32
+Responsibility for financial stability supervision not only includes analysing imbalances among financial institutions and non-financial corporations and households, but also taking measures.

 The present risk weight floor was introduced on 21 May 2013 and the level was then set at 15 per cent.
-In November last year, FI presented new measures that might be required to reduce risks in household indebtedness.33 The assessment made by FI at the time was that raising the risk weight floor to 25 per cent would be a sound decision.
+In November last year, FI presented new measures that might be required to reduce risks in household indebtedness.
+The assessment made by FI at the time was that raising the risk weight floor to 25 per cent would be a sound decision.
 That memorandum also specified that a key element in that measure is that FI is empowered by legislation to take into consideration the systemic risks to which individual firms give rise in mortgage lending, when the authority assesses an appropriate level for the risk weight floor.
-The laws that implement the new capital adequacy regulations (see more in section 1) have now been decided by Swedish Parliament.
+The Government has now published the proposal referred to the Council on Legislation containing the bills implementing the new capital adequacy regulations (see more in section 1).
+It is therefore possible to take a position in the matter based on the council on Legislation.